DataDog/ddqa/CONTRIBUTING.md

 * A description of how it might be used or behave
 * Links to any important resources (e.g. GitHub repos, websites, screenshots, specifications, diagrams)

-The following addtions are more than welcome:
+The following additions are more than welcome:

 * A description of how it could be accomplished
 * Code snippets that might demonstrate its use or implementation